GraffiTab/GraffiTab-Backend/digitalOcean/provision/app-server.md

 [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) and
 [here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).

-We could have provided the password directly in a script, these commands will prompt this will prompt:
+We could have provided the password directly in a script, these commands will prompt for it, add it to `sudo` usergroup and add the main deployment folder:
 ```
 adduser $DEPLOY_USERNAME
 usermod -aG sudo $DEPLOY_USERNAME